 The versatility of ricotta is so amazing.
 It can be savory or sweet in a matter of seconds.
 Obviously the crostini options are ENDLESS.
 So I am just going to share some of my favorite combinations with you.

 First, salumi.
 The spicier the better (which isn’t hard to find for me since my spice tolerance is inexplicably low…).

 Second, one of my favorites.
 Fig jam.
 If you have never tried fig jam, I demand that you run out and buy some immediately.
 It will change your life.
 I swear, it is THAT GOOD.

 Third, simple and fantastic.
 Drizzle some olive oil and balsamic and add a dash of pepper.
 YUM.
 I do recommend using the really good olive oil and balsamic for this.
 Even better, try some flavored oils and vinegars.
 Like blood orange, red apple, white peach, or chipotle.
 Did I mention, YUM?!

 The lesson you should get out of all this?

 Then stuff your face.

-Make sure all of your equipment is completely sterilized before you begin.
+- Make sure all of your equipment is completely sterilized before you begin.
 Pour your milk into a pot and add the salt to the milk.
-Heat milk to 95 degrees C (203 degrees F) while stirring constantly.
+Heat milk to approximately 200 degrees F while stirring constantly.
 Once you have reached your desired heat, remove your pot from the heat.

-Stir in your citric acid solution.
+- Stir in your citric acid solution.
 The ricotta will start to curdle immediately.
 Leave the ricotta to rest for 20 to 30 min.
-Ricotta should then be firm enough for you to scoop into a draining basket.
+Ricotta will then be firm enough for you to scoop out to drain.

-With a draining spoon, carefully layer the ricotta curds on top of each other in a draining basket.
+- With a slotted spoon, carefully layer the ricotta curds on top of each other in a draining basket or bowl lined with cheesecloth.
 Leave the basket to drain over a bowl or container until the desired consistency is obtained.
-Ricotta can be stored in the refrigerator for up to a week.
+Ricotta can be stored in the refrigerator for up to 2 weeks in an airtight container.